consindo/jono.nz/source/work/index.md

 [Waka](https://waka.app) is a progressive web app for getting around Auckland & Wellington.
 It uses GTFS and real-time data to provide an easy way to check lines and schedules on the go.

 ### Nitro
-[Nitro](http://nitrotasks.com) is a cross platform task management app built with web technologies.
-I'm working on a new version and you can [sign up for early access](http://nitrotasks.com).
+[Nitro](https://nitrotasks.com) is the beautiful way to get things done.
+It's currently in private beta, and you can [sign up for early access](http://nitrotasks.com).

 ### Transfer
 [Transfer](https://dymajo.com) is the best FTP + SFTP app for Windows.
 We're currently working on getting a version ready for the Windows Store.